dotnet new icerpc-slice-server -o MySliceServer

 This router corresponds to our dispatch pipeline: when we receive a request, we first give it to the Logger middleware, then to the Deadline middleware and finally we route this request based on its path.

-The Map call means if the request's path is the default service path for Slice interface Greeter, route it to the Chatbot instance.
+The Map call means if the request's path is the default service path for the Chatbot instance, route it to this Chatbot instance.
 Otherwise, the router returns a response with status code NotFound.

-The default service path for Greeter is /VisitorCenter.Greeter (it uses the Slice module name and interface name).
+The default service path for the Chatbot instance is /VisitorCenter.Greeter because Chatbot implements a single Slice interface, Greeter.
 The Map call above is a shortcut for:

 .Map("/VisitorCenter.Greeter", new Chatbot());